 A: Yes, all staff on campus are following the same guidelines.

-Q: Will my child still have art, music, woodshop, equestrian, physical education, and Spanish?
+Q: At Lower, will my child still have art, music, woodshop, equestrian, physical education, and Spanish?

 A: Yes, and most co-curricular classes will be taught in outdoor spaces.